rs-develop/ForIocCrawler/README.md

 - [X] Implement support for personal pattern file
 - [X] Rename program CSV mode to forensic
 - [X] Implement max match size

+Bug fixes 1.1.1
+- [X] Fixed a bug which was caused if the source was a absolute path
+- [X] Added better debug view.
+Verbose mode shows now a status of long running tasks
+- [X] Changed format of the printing of the runtime
+- [X] Only show relative path (the crawled data) in result

 For version 1.2
 - [ ] Search in compressed file formats like zip etc.